fairfield-university-ba-510-spring2019/final-project-you-are-in-the-dental-repository/DataDictionary.md

 **CRN** - “Course Registration Number”, or a unique identifier of a course section

+**Cap** - The maximum number of students that can register for a section

 **Section** - The alphanumeric identifier for the course that is offered during a specific term

 # Schedules #

-**MID**- Meeting ID, the unique numeric identifier for the time a section meets
+**SCID**- Meeting ID, the unique numeric identifier for the time a section meets

-**Location** - Physical classroom location where a section of a course meets
+**LID** - Location ID, the alphanumeric identifyer for each location

 **Day** - The day in which the section of a course meets